Rokiis1/roadmap/QA/tasks/qaBasics/testCaseDesignTask.md

    - [Demo: Test Case for Adding Contact Information](https://magento.softwaretestingboard.com/)

-   5.1. **Positive Test Case for Successfully Adding Contact**
+   6.1. **Positive Test Case for Successfully Adding Contact**

-   - **Description:** Verify that users can successfully add contact information in the pop-up during the checkout process without encountering any errors.
+   - Description: Verify that users can successfully add contact information in the pop-up during the checkout process without encountering any errors.
 Confirm that the added contact details are properly stored, and the checkout process proceeds as expected.

-   - **Elements to Include:** ID, summary, steps, expected results, actual results, status.
+   - Elements to Include: ID, summary, steps, expected results, actual results, status.

-   5.2. **Negative Test Case for Missing Contact Email**
+   6.2. **Negative Test Case for Missing Contact Email**

-   - **Description:** Evaluate the system's response when attempting to add contact information without providing a Contact Email.
+   - Description: Evaluate the system's response when attempting to add contact information without providing a Contact Email.
 Confirm that the system correctly identifies the missing information, displays an appropriate error message, and prevents the checkout process from proceeding.

-   - **Elements to Include:** ID, summary, steps, expected results, actual results, status.
+   - Elements to Include: ID, summary, steps, expected results, actual results, status.

-   5.3. **Task 3: Negative Test Case for Invalid Contact Email**
+   6.3. **Task 3: Negative Test Case for Invalid Contact Email**

-   - **Description:** Assess the behavior of the system when users attempt to add contact information with an invalid Contact Email format.
+   - Description: Assess the behavior of the system when users attempt to add contact information with an invalid Contact Email format.
 Ensure that the system detects the invalid format, displays a relevant error message, and prevents the checkout process from advancing.

-   - **Elements to Include:** ID, summary, steps, expected results, actual results, status.
+   - Elements to Include: ID, summary, steps, expected results, actual results, status.

-   5.4 **Negative Test Case Missing Contact Name**
+   6.4 **Negative Test Case Missing Contact Name**

-   - **Description:** Examine the system's response when users attempt to add contact information without providing a Contact Name.
+   - Description: Examine the system's response when users attempt to add contact information without providing a Contact Name.
 Verify that the system appropriately identifies the missing information, displays an informative error message, and restricts the checkout process until the required information is provided.

-   - **Elements to Include:** ID, summary, steps, expected results, actual results, status.
+   - Elements to Include: ID, summary, steps, expected results, actual results, status.